Drogheda United F.C.: 2021 season

-2022 season
+2022-2024 season

 Drogheda's impressive 2021 campaign meant their squad was practically torn apart by the bigger clubs in the pre season of 2022.
 Their manager, Tim Clancy, was signed by St Patrick's Athletic.
 Shelbourne legend Kevin Doherty, who had been assistant manager to Clancy since 2018, assumed the role of first team manager, and former Longford Town coach Daire Doyle joined his management team.
 Key players such as Killian Phillips and James Brown secured lucrative moves to the UK.
 Doherty had a big job on his hands to paper the cracks left in his team, but did well to hang on to a number of key players, as well as recruiting others.
 Drogheda grabbed their first win of the season on 4 March, beating UCD 4–2 at home.
 On 18 March, Drogheda beat their Louth rivals Dundalk for the 3rd time in 4 games.
 On 20 May, 10 man Drogheda came back from a 1–0 deficit to beat Finn Harps at home, with 3 goals in the final 20 minutes.
 They followed this up with a historic home victory over league champions Shamrock Rovers 3 days later, and a 1–1 draw at Dalymount Park against Bohemians on 27 May.
 On 9 July, Dean Williams scored one of the fastest goals in League of Ireland history, when his 1st-minute strike gave Drogheda their second derby win of the season at home to Dundalk.
-They secured safety with a 1-0 victory over Bohemians on 7 October, and finished the season in 8th place with 38 points.
+They secured safety with a 1–0 victory over Bohemians on 7 October, and finished the season in 8th place with 38 points.

+2024 saw them collect their second FAI Cup win over Derry City under manager Kevin Doherty and six days later they secured their Premier Division survival with a 3–1 win over Bray Wanderers in the promotion relegation play off.
+On 16 June 2025, it was confirmed that the club would not be permitted a licence by UEFA to compete in Europe following their FAI Cup win, as their owners the Trivela Group had bought Danish Silkeborg IF after Drogheda had won the trophy, who were also due to compete in the UEFA Conference League, with Trivela not meeting the rules around multi-club ownership, making Drogheda the first ever club to be denied a licence under the ruling, following their failed appeal to the Court of Arbitration for Sport.